SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 INFO: Flavor SCS-4V-16: SET scs:name-v2=SCS-4V-16
 INFO: Processed 15 flavors, 6 changes
 ```
-and as this is a OSISM system, we can on the manager just do:
+and as this is a OSISM-based SCS system, we can on the manager just run the image manager:
 ```shell
 dragon@manager:~$ osism manage images --cloud admin --filter "Ubuntu 22.04" 2024-09-23 13:21:43 | INFO     | Processing image 'Ubuntu 22.04 (20240705)'